EaminC/Kexin-s-Group/apr4/README.md

 For most cases, figured out how to switch to open/claude api or other open sources models

-Only havent figure out the easist way to switch `SWE-agent` from ollam to `vllm`
+Only havent figure out the easist way to switch `SWE-agent` from ollam to `vllm`(its quite dirty fixed for now)